joshuatz/desktop-cloud-transform/README.md

 # Building
  - So far I've only built for Windows, but there shouldn't be any Win specific dependencies in use.
 On my todo list is to build for Linux and OSX and see if there are any issues with the file read/writes
- - Compile tested with MSVC and MinGW
+ - Compile tested with MSVC.
+Should work with MinGW too.
  - Steps should be as easy as:
      1. Clone repo
      2. Open in QT Creator